Bullbotbam/regex-tutorial/README.md

 /^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/
 ```

 I attempt to breakdown this expression and the components used in the search for matches.
+There is an accompanying Gist that goes into more details on this analysis.